Community Greenhouse Gas Emissions

 The City is in the process of installing an Advanced Metering Infrastructure system in the Saskatoon Light & Power and Saskatoon Water service areas.
 The new 'smart' meters will record actual power and water usage by time intervals throughout the day, helping residents track their usage and reduce consumption.

 Saskatoon Light & Power offers a net metering program that allows residents to generate their own electricity and use the electrical grid to manage use of that power.

 Did You Know?

 Climate change scenarios for the Prairie Provinces predict that there will be an increase in temperature, a reduction in soil moisture and a higher frequency of extreme weather events such as droughts, floods and extreme temperatures.
-The City of Saskatoon is considering adaptation strategies.
+The City of Saskatoon has developed the Climate Action Plan Strategies.